maca88/datatables.plugins/README.md

 ### angular.dataTables.breeze.remote

-This plugin enables paging/searching/ordering on the serverside using breeze query engine.
+This plugin enables paging/searching/ordering on the server side using breeze query engine.
 In order to enable this plugin you have to define breezeRemote property in DataTables configuration.

 <b>Sample:</b>
 ```js